Perlite! The popcorn of the soil additives. It is not only a staple in most potting soils, this volcanic rock has many more applications.

 Advantages

-• It is strong and retains it shape when pressed in the soil
+- It is strong and retains its shape when pressed in the soil

 Disadvantages

-While it is a great medium, there are some less-then-ideal things about perlite.
+While it is a great medium, there are some less-than-ideal things about perlite.

 What is perlite?

-Perlite is a light-weight medium that feels comparable to styrofoam.
-Perlite is a mineral that is mined in a hard glass form, it is then heated to pop & expand into the perlite you can buy (just like popcorn!).
+Perlite is a lightweight medium that feels comparable to styrofoam.
+Perlite is a mineral that is mined in a hard glass form, and it is then heated to pop & expand into the perlite you can buy (just like popcorn!).

 How to use perlite